-Lithium-ion batteries can self-ignite or re-ignite after fire-fighting measures!
+Lithium-ion batteries can self-ignite or re-ignite after firefighting measures!

-In the event that vehicles that have been in accidents have a damaged battery or the battery exhibits anomalies: disable the high-voltage system (see section 3).
-Park the vehicle at a safe distance of at least 5 m from buildings and other vehicles (quarantine area).
+In the event that vehicles that have been in accidents have a damaged high-voltage battery or the battery exhibits anomalies: deactivate the high voltage system (see chapter 3.
+Disable direct hazards / safety regulations).
+Park the vehicle at a safe distance of at least five metres from buildings and other vehicles (quarantine area).